dizzybeaver/SIMA/context/shared/File-Standards.md

 ### Strict Limits

 **Source Code:**
-- Maximum: 400 lines
+- Maximum: 350 lines
+- Do not go over 400 lines at all costs or you will lose 22% of file due to truncation
 - Reason: Readability, maintainability
 - Action: Split if exceeded

 **Neural Maps:**
-- Maximum: 400 lines
+- Maximum: 350 lines
+- Do not go over 400 lines at all costs or you will lose 22% of file due to truncation
 - Reason: AI processing constraints
 - Critical: Files >400 lines may be truncated